BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ![8_cleaned_up_vanilla_armor.png](/weight_painting_armor_tutorial/8_cleaned_up_vanilla_armor.png)
 ㅤ
 ## Transfering weights

+### Special Case: Headwear (Rigid weighting)
+Are you making a helmet, hat, or glasses?
+If so, proceed with the following instructions.
+Do not use the "Transfer Weights" method.
+Headwear does not need to bend; it needs to be 100% rigid and follow the head bone exactly.

+Instead, follow this specific workflow for headwear:
+1. Select your headwear mesh and go to Object Data Properties (Green triangle icon).
+2. Under Vertex Groups, click + to create a new group.
+3. Name the group exactly: `Head_M` (the internal game name for the Head bone)
+4. Assign the weight:
+	1. Enter Edit Mode (Tab) and press A to select all vertices.
+	2. Ensure the "Weight" slider below the Vertex Groups panel is set to 1.000.
+  3. Click the Assign button.
+5. Verify (Optional but Recommended):
+   1. Switch to Weight Paint Mode.
+   2. Your entire mesh should be bright red (indicating 100% influence).
+    (You can also ensure this by pressing Ctrl+X while in Weight Paint mode to "Set Weight" to 1.0 for everything)
+6. Proceed to parenting.

+---
 We will now transfer weights from the vanilla armor to our custom armor.
 For this step you need both your custom armor meshes and the vanilla meshes visible in Blender.
 > Make sure your custom armor doesn't already have weights.